-- ◆ The most important development in the global economy during the last three and a half decades is the reform and opening of the Chinese economy and its participation in the World. - ◆ As a result, the centre of gravity of the global economy, in terms of both GDP and international trade, has been gradually shifting from North America and Western Europe to East Asia, and within East Asia from Japan to China. - ◆ The break-up of the former Soviet Union and the former Eastern European bloc of socialist economies in 1990, the relative decline of the Japanese economy since the early 1990s, the introduction of the Euro in 1999, and the rise in the World price of oil in the late 1990s all had significant impacts on the global economy, but not of a comparable order of magnitude as the reform and opening of the Chinese economy.
+- ◆ The most important development in the global economy during the last three and a half decades is the shifting of its centre of gravity, caused by the reform and opening of the Chinese economy and its participation in the World economy beginning in 1978. - ◆ As a result, the centre of gravity of the global economy, in terms of both GDP and international trade, has been gradually shifting from North America and Western Europe to East Asia, and within East Asia from Japan to China. - ◆ The break-up of the former Soviet Union and the former Eastern European bloc of socialist economies in 1990, the relative decline of the Japanese economy since the early 1990s, and the introduction of the Euro in 1999, all had significant impacts on the global economy, but not of a comparable order of magnitude as the reform and opening of the Chinese economy.